michiakig/sicp/README.markdown

 part of a nondeterministic program, we would have had to implement it as a special form.
 This would require syntax procedures

-**Exercise 4.55.** Give simple queries that retrieve the following information from the data base:
+X **Exercise 4.55.** Give simple queries that retrieve the following information from the data base:

-**Exercise 4.56.** Formulate compound queries that retrieve the following information:
+X **Exercise 4.56.** Formulate compound queries that retrieve the following information:

-**Exercise 4.57.** Define a rule that says that person 1 can replace person 2 if either person 1 does the same job as person 2 or someone who does person 1's job can also do person 2's job, and if person 1 and person 2 are not the same person.
+X **Exercise 4.57.** Define a rule that says that person 1 can replace person 2 if either person 1 does the same job as person 2 or someone who does person 1's job can also do person 2's job, and if person 1 and person 2 are not the same person.
 Using your rule, give queries that find the
 following:

-**Exercise 4.58.** Define a rule that says that a person is a ``big shot'' in a division if the person works in the division but does not have a supervisor who works in the division.
+X **Exercise 4.58.** Define a rule that says that a person is a ``big shot'' in a division if the person works in the division but does not have a supervisor who works in the division.